 Use it as a step-by-step guide or you dip in and out to use what you need.

-Defining your job
+#1 Define your job

-Your first step is to ask yourself what you need.
+Ask yourself what you need.
 Look at your business needs and identify the skills and competencies that you require.
 It's important to describe any role as accurately as possible - otherwise you may encourage unrealistic expectations which can cause difficulties later on.

 Once you have applications, it is time to select those candidates that you would like to interview.
-Here we provide guidance on:

-Developing graduate talent
+#4 Develop graduate talent

-Once you have your perfect employee, the focus moves onto developing them.
-If you're employing a graduate, it’s important to plan ahead and consider how you will keep them interested and motivated.
+Career progression opportunities are incredibly important to graduates so it's important to plan ahead and consider how you will keep them interested and motivated.
 Graduates will expect a degree of autonomy and ongoing training, development and supervision.
-We provide some links to training support for you.
-We also recommend considering mentoring of new graduates by experienced staff.
+We recommend the mentoring of new graduates by experienced staff.